CarolineVinet/m3-8-node--rest-apis/exercise-1.md

 _This activity is more about the discussion in how to best organize data endpoints.
 There will not be any coding._

 ## Your Answer

+GET /stock - gets current inventory
+POST /stock - adds a new item
+PUT /stock/:item - updates inventory (adds or substracts quantity to an existing)

+GET /customers - gets total of customers who came in so far PUT /customers - updates total customers who visit the shop

+GET /seating - gets inventory of seats
+PUT /seating/:id - updates seat status (taken or available)

+GET /sales - display all sales
+POST /sales - adds a sale to the sales
+GET /sales/:id - get a specific sale from the sales